miladezzat/storefront-backend/README.md

 ## to setup and connect to the database :

 ```
-CREATE USER postgres WITH PASSWORD '123456';
+CREATE USER milad WITH PASSWORD '123456';
 CREATE DATABASE fantasy_worlds;
 CREATE DATABASE fantasy_worlds_test;
-GRANT ALL PRIVILEGES ON DATABASE fantasy_worlds TO postgres;
+GRANT ALL PRIVILEGES ON DATABASE fantasy_worlds TO milad;
-GRANT ALL PRIVILEGES ON DATABASE fantasy_worlds_test TO postgres;
+GRANT ALL PRIVILEGES ON DATABASE fantasy_worlds_test TO milad;
 ```

 ### you now have created the needed setup to connect to the database